mmdevcodes/FocusOverlay/README.md

 const fo = new FocusOverlay('body#site-container', options);
 ```

-The `element` takes either a string CSS selector or an HTML element.
+The `element` is what FocusOverlay will be scoped to.
+It takes either a string CSS selector or an HTML element.
 If no element is supplied it will scope to the `<body>` element by default.

 The `options` is an optional parameter.
 See [options](#options) for more info.